beckje01/beckje01.github.io/beckje01com/_posts/2024-04-04-displaying-webrtc-nest-cameras-in-an-android-app.markdown

 - Android
 ---

-Wanting to display some Nest Cameras in an Android App I needed to deal with the fact that there were two main flavors of cameras.
-In particular the version I need to support first was the Wired Camera that exposed WebRTC based video streams.
-So in order to accomplish showing WebRTC in an Android app I took the approach of embedding a webview and depending on the native JavaScript support for WebRTC.
+Wanting to display some Nest Cameras in an Android App, I needed to deal with the fact that there were two primary flavors of cameras.
+In particular, the version I needed to support first was the Wired Camera that exposed WebRTC-based video streams.
+So, in order to accomplish showing WebRTC in an Android app, I took the approach of embedding a WebView and depending on the native JavaScript support for WebRTC.

 <!--more-->